halfpintutopia/magic-forest-trail/README.md

 Designed and developed mobile first.

-The idea of the website was inspired by a friend, Hermina ,Her family are very enthusiastic about the trail.
+The idea of the website was inspired by a friend, Hermina Oláh Vass,Her family are very enthusiastic about the trail.
 She is very motivated in breathing a new breath of life into this attraction and wanted and I thought it would be a win-win to provide a basic website to get her personal project started.

 ## Intended Audience